tarynpratt/tarynpivots.com/content/post/aggressive-clustered-columnstore-cleanup.md

 excerpt: Hitting an unusual clustered columnstore cleanup issue after upgrading to SQL Server 2019
 ---

-In late March 2020, we upgraded our production SQL Servers to <a href="https://www.microsoft.com/en-us/sql-server/sql-server-2019" target="_blank">SQL Server 2019</a> with CU3.
-After finishing the upgrade, we hit an issue with <a href="https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-described?view=sql-server-2014" target=”_blank”>clustered columnstore</a> that we hadn't experienced in the previous version of SQL, SQL Server 2017.
+In late March 2020, we upgraded our production SQL Servers to [SQL Server 2019](https://www.microsoft.com/en-us/sql-server/sql-server-2019) with CU3.
+After finishing the upgrade, we hit an issue with [clustered columnstore](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-described?view=sql-server-2014) that we hadn't experienced in the previous version of SQL, SQL Server 2017.
 The issue also wasn't something we encountered during our extensive testing on various servers in development, which dated back to September 2019.
 The problem has been mitigated, but I wanted to share our experience.

 ## Background